SeaWorld: SeaWorld Ohio sale, rebirth, and eventual transition

 In March 2004, Six Flags announced that it had sold Six Flags Worlds of Adventure to Cedar Fair Entertainment Company, operators of the Cedar Point amusement park in Sandusky, Ohio.
-Cedar Fair took the park back to its original Geauga Lake name and stripped the park itself of all Looney Tunes and DC Comics branding, including walk around character costumes pertaining to either franchise, since the company did not have licensing rights.
+Cedar Fair returned the park to its original Geauga Lake name and stripped the park itself of all Looney Tunes and DC Comics branding, including walk around character costumes pertaining to either franchise, since the company did not have the licensing rights.
 Since Six Flags retained ownership of the animals, the majority of the animal portion of the park, including all of the exhibits and animal stadiums, was either emptied or fenced off for the 2004 season.

 After a nearly season-long wait, the Cedar Fair company announced its plans for the non-operational side.
 That entire portion of the land would become an immense waterpark, Wildwater Kingdom, opening in two phases, with the first phase in 2005, followed by the second phase in 2006.
 This decision marked the end of the marine-life park permanently.

 All of the animal stadiums and buildings were next torn down or converted into other venues.
 Some of the SeaWorld property remained intact, albeit hidden or modified.
 What remained included the former seal and sea lion area, the Ski Stadium (to be used in a Lumberjack show in 2006), the aquarium (to be used for unknown purposes), and two movie theater houses/simulators, once housing 3D/4D movies.
 The Ski Stadium was removed in 2008 to make way for Coconut Cove, a refreshment station/observation area.

 All of these, except for Wildwater Kingdom, closed in 2007.
-In 2016, Wildwater Kingdom announced they would close after the 2016 season.
+Wildwater Kingdom closed after the 2016 season.

 Orcas

 SeaWorld's main attraction is its killer whales, several of which are housed in 5.8 e6USgal tanks (equivalent to nine Olympic sized swimming pools) that are each known as Shamu Stadium.
-Shamu was the name of the first killer whale brought to SeaWorld San Diego in the 1960s from the Seattle Marine Aquarium.
+Shamu was the name of the first killer whale brought to SeaWorld San Diego from the Seattle Marine Aquarium.
 'Shamu' is now used as a stage name for killer whales in performances at SeaWorld parks.
-Currently, SeaWorld houses 19 killer whales in its three parks.
+Currently, SeaWorld houses 18 killer whales in its three parks.